intersystems-community/irisdemo-demo-opcua/README.md

 The demos in this repository can be run using only a few steps:

 * Download the relevant code from GitHub.
-* Run "./build.sh" in order to build the IRIS Docker image.
-(This command also builds a second Docker image that is used in the "SecureExample" specifically.
-See below.)
 * Run "docker-compose up" in order to start the three Docker containers used by the demos.
 * Login to the IRIS Management Portal at http://localhost:52783/csp/sys/UtilHome.csp